 IVCCD and MCC have a formal procedure (Board Policy 516) for relocating programs, classes, services, or activities to accommodate students with disabilities and to assure accessibility to College facilities.
-Any student with a disability who has a need for accommodations must notify the College administration of his/her needs, and the College will effect changes in a reasonable manner to assist the student in being successful in the College environment.
+Any students with a disability who have a need for accommodations must notify the College administration of their needs, and the College will effect changes in a reasonable manner to assist the student in being successful in the College environment.
 Steps for obtaining such accommodations, including service animals, are listed in this handbook under Student Policies & Procedures.

 To make ADA identification, students should contact Martha Schwandt, Learning Services Specialist (641-844-5769 or Martha.Schwandt@iavalley.edu).
-A student who feels his or her accommodation needs have not been met should contact Martha Schwandt; if that does not result in satisfaction, students should follow the grievance procedure under Student Policies & Procedures.
+Student who feel their accommodation needs have not been met should contact Martha Schwandt; if that does not result in satisfaction, students should follow the grievance procedure under Student Policies & Procedures.